Lkhsss/SecretChat/README_en.md

 - [x] Update English version README and CHANGELOG(Practice English(~~bushi~~
 - [ ] Resolve the problems of api permission
 - [ ] Use github api to check update
+- [ ] Add the function of delete users
 - [ ] Add the function of rename conversation to `admin.py`
 ---